Lutfur Rahman (British politician): Aspire party and re-election

 Lutfur Rahman remained active in Tower Hamlets politics.
 While barred from holding elected office, he was behind the formation of the Aspire party in February 2018, which included most of the former Tower Hamlets First councillors.
-None of them was re-elected in the 3 May 2018 elections, but one was subsequently elected in a 2019 by-election.
+None of them were re-elected in the 3 May 2018 elections, but one was subsequently elected in a 2019 by-election.

 In November 2020, it was reported that Lutfur Rahman was poised to return to local politics by campaigning to retain the mayoral system in the London Borough of Tower Hamlets.
 In 2022, he stood as a candidate in the mayoral election in Tower Hamlets and won in the second round with 54.9%.
 In the Borough Council elections held on the same day, Aspire candidates won 24 of the 45 seats and therefore a majority, reducing the Labour Group to 19 members.

-In November 2022, Lutfur Rahman was in dispute with residents concerning the removal of ETOs that restrict traffic primarily outside schools.
-Tower Hamlets' public realm team recommended to Lutfur Rahman that the school streets scheme should stay, but Lutfur Rahman, in accordance with a manifesto promise to reopen streets, allowed the temporary scheme to lapse.
+In November 2022, Lutfur Rahman was in dispute with residents concerning the removal of structures placed in line with an experimental traffic order which restrict traffic primarily outside schools.
+Tower Hamlets' public realm team recommended to Lutfur Rahman that the school streets scheme should stay, but Lutfur Rahman, in accordance with a manifesto promise to “reopen” streets, allowed the temporary scheme to lapse.

 In February 2023, the Chief Executive of the Chartered Institute of Public Finance and Accountancy (CIPFA) raised the prospect of the authorities having to intervene in the mismanagement of the council under Lutfur Rahman.

-In April 2023 Transport for London (TfL) announced the withholding of £1 million of annual funding if Lutfur Rahman followed through on a manifesto commitment to end the borough Low Traffic Network schemes.
+In April 2023 Transport for London (TfL) announced the withholding of £1 million of annual funding if Lutfur Rahman followed through on a manifesto commitment to end the borough's Low Traffic Neighbourhood schemes.